 At this fine-casual eatery, guests pick their protein of choice (options include gluten-free chicked and sustainable Scottish salmon) to be enjoyed in a salad, sandwich, or plate.

 You'll find seasonal charcuterie and small plates at this underground restaurant in Larimer Square.
 Craft cocktails and a solid wine list complement modern American dishes like grilled escolar with garbanzo and mussel ragu, ham hock, and basil.

-Housed in a historic building (which was once a brothel), the latest endeavor from Justin Cucci's Edible Beats team features quirky design details and a stage for live music.
+The latest endeavor from Justin Cucci's Edible Beats team features quirky design details and a stage for live music.
 The "gastro-brothel" menu encompasses globally inspired pub fare like flatbreads, small plates, and stone-fire skillets.
-Try the green chile cornbread with goat cheese and honey butter.
+Try the green chile cornbread with goat cheese.

 Chef Hosea Rosenberg's meaty menu focuses on charcuterie, small plates, and daily butcher specials.
 Try the Boulder local chicken served with grilled apricot and spicy mustard greens.
 Check out the butcher shop and grab-and-go market, Blackbelly Butcher, located next door.

 The cuisine at this casual community pub is focused on fresh soups, salads, and sandwiches.
 Enjoy your meal with a local beer or wine.
 Also try the Boulder location.

 Starting with a European-style continental breakfast, the Bistro's menu morphs into house-made charcuterie and cheese plates, tapas, and paninis as the day goes on.
 Try the rillettes or country pate, both made in house.